Rouselos/responsive-content/README.md

 Each ajax request carries device-dependent query parameters which you can use (server side) to tailor the content returned in the fragment.

+This can be used to in parallel with CSS "responsive design", but is fundamentally different in that is loads _different_ content for different screen szes, rather than merely hiding/showing elements of the same content.

 ### Client Side

 Call it on a jQuery selector wrapper that returns a single content-container element: